baltej223/TCP_server_C/README.md

 - So I was reading about low level network programming, and to deepen my understanding about network programming, and how UNIX handles that, I thought to make TCP server in C from Scratch.

-- So obviously, I wont be writing TCP itself, instead I allowed kernel to handle that for me.
+- I didn't implemented TCP itself, instead I allowed kernel to handle that for me.
 And used I am using socket interface provided by OS (POSIX only).

 ### Current flow goes as follows